datadesk/nasa-wildfires/README.md

 Commands:
-  modis  Hotspots detected by the MODIS satellite in a recent 24-hour period viirs  Hotspots detected by the VIRRS satellite in a recent 24-hour period
+  modis  Hotspots detected by the MODIS satellite in a recent 24-hour period viirs_suomi  Hotspots detected by the VIRRS S-NPP satellite in a recent 24-hour period viirs_noaa  Hotspots detected by the VIRRS NOAA-20 satellite in a recent 24-hour period
 ```

 Download a GeoJSON of hotspots detected by the MODIS satellite in a recent 24-hour period.